acowley/cabbage/README.md

 dependencies they are built against.
 All of the distinct ways of producing a compiled library are kept in the Nix store, but truly redundant recompilations are avoided.

-Customization
----

-Currently, the way to customize how packages are built is best done by using `cabal get` to obtain a copy of the source code of the package you want to build if you do not already have it.
-Run `cabbage` in the directory with the `.cabal` file, then take a look at the generated `shell.nix` to see where customization (e.g. setting cabal flags) can be added.

-*NOTE*: The `cabbage` tool will not overwrite a `shell.nix` if one exists, so, if you want `cabbage` to generate a fresh default `shell.nix`, delete the old one first.

 The Name
 ---